janeadams/storywrangler/README.md

+# StoryWrangler
-# Twitter Onegram Viewer
+## Twitter nGram Viewer
 All ngram timeseries are stored and served on Hydra, a server at the University of Vermont Complex Systems Center.
+This is a public resource for non-commercial use.

 There are two methods for accessing onegrams: